Skip To Main Content

 • Schools send 3rd Party Vouchers to RCC (Cc: me for billing)

-• Courses may be counted toward high school credit if student brings their college transcript to their registrar and receives approval from administrator
+• Courses may be counted toward high school credit if the student brings their college transcript to their registrar and receives approval from an administrator

 • Contact your Future Center for information and enrollment